ucdavis/plone.ucdploneskin/README.txt

   determine how certain skin elements should display, such as the breadcrumbs and browser title bar.

+  If you choose to turn off the "Automatically generate tabs" option and use portal_actions instead, be very careful that the action Id that you specify matches the short name of the object that the tab should link to.
+The tab Id  needs to match the object Id so we can determine which tab is currently selected, compare, and "dim" the selected tab.

+  Also regarding the portal_tabs, if you have a "content item selected as default view" in one of the folders that represents a portal_tab, it should have the same short name as the folder.
+For instance, lets say  I have a portal tab with an Id of foo and in my portal I have a folder named foo.
+If I create a page to serve as the default for that folder, it should also have the Id foo.

   During the installation of this skin an attempt is made at hiding the Join link, although it seems to fail occasionaly.
 I assume most departments don't want to open the portal membership to the general public and will probably